Audio recording lectures

 For students

-- Students must inform faculty promptly that they are requesting an accommodation to record the class sessions.
+- Students inform faculty promptly that they are requesting an accommodation to record the class sessions.

-- Students complete the Classroom Recording Contract form (Word) and email the form to faculty.
+- Students complete the Classroom Recording Agreement form (Word) and email the form to faculty.

 For faculty

-- If faculty are concerned that recording the class will fundamentally alter the classroom experience or another extenuating circumstance exists, they should contact student's access consultant to discuss other means of providing the accommodation.
+- If faculty believe that allowing a recording would fundamentally alter the classroom experience or if other significant concerns arise, they should contact the student’s access consultant to explore alternative ways to meet the accommodation.

-- Students may use a software tool, Genio (formerly Glean), for recording lectures.
+- Students may use a recording tools such as Genio (formerly Glean).
 Faculty with concerns about intellectual property rights, data security, and privacy protection should refer to information provided by UM IT (PDF).